How To Do A Pistol Squat

 Pistol squats are an advanced movement that requires strength, balance and coordination.
 This is a functional exercise that you’ll have to work your way into achieving over time.
-But learning pistol squats is worth the effort.
+With all of that said, learning how to do pistol squats is worth the effort.

-With this exercise you can work out more muscles in a shorter amount of time and master a challenging exercise that you can do from anywhere.
+With this exercise you can work out more muscles in a shorter amount of time.
+You’ll also master a challenging exercise that you can do from anywhere.

 What Muscles Do Pistol Squats Work?

-Similar to the traditional squat movement, pistol squats work all of your large lower muscle groups like the thighs, hips, butt and hamstrings.
-In addition, pistol squats have a special emphasis on working your core and the little proprioceptive muscles that help balance your hips and ankles.
+Similar to the traditional squat movement, pistol squats work all of your large lower muscle groups.
+That includes the thighs, hips, butt and hamstrings.
+In addition, pistol squats have a special emphasis on working your core as well as the proprioceptors that help balance your hips and ankles.

 - Erector Spinae